-When 19-year-old Catherine Adair discovered she was pregnant, she was excited about her baby.
+When pro-life spokesperson Catherine Adair was nineteen years old, she discovered she was pregnant.
+She was excited about her baby.
 Her family, on the other hand, was not.

 “Before I knew it,” Catherine said, “I was at this abortion clinic, I was lying on a table, and my baby was gone.”